 Institutions of National Importance declared under an Act of Parliament

 The final result of the required educational qualification must have been declared by the Institute/ University by the cut-off date*.*This cut-off date will be released under advertisement for Combined Graduate Level (CGL) Examination, 2020 on September 15, 2020.

-For certain posts, eligibility criteria of SSC CGL 2020 requires candidates to meet the specified physical fitness requirements before final selection.
+For certain posts, the eligibility criteria of SSC CGL 2020 require candidates to meet the specified physical fitness requirements before final selection.
 These physical standards include height, weight, eye-sight.
 These posts include:

 Inspector (Central Excise)-CBIC (Central Board of Indirect Taxes and Customs)